RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 :::::::::::::::::::::::::::::::::::::::::::::::

-Which libraries you may use will depend on your research domain; here, we’ll show two examples from our own experience.
+Which libraries you may use will depend on your research domain; here, we'll show two examples from our own experience.

-### Example: Image analysis with Shapely
+### Example: Image Analysis with Shapely

-A colleague had a large data set of images of cells.
+A bioinformatics researcher had a large data set of images of cells.
 She had already reconstructed the locations of cell walls and various points of interest and needed to identify which points were located in each cell.
 To do this, she used the [Shapely](https://github.com/shapely/shapely) geometry library.

 ```Python